vijaysharm/gezzoo-node/README.md

 + Don't return all games for a user.
 Only return ongoing games and games that have just ended (allowing users to restart the game with the same user)
 + Have a state that shows when a game is done but requires the opponent to acknowlege it.
 + Store that a user guessed a character in the board.
++ Make sure that you can't skip your turn to reply by sending a guess/question action without replying first

 ###UI